 What you will learn

-You will examine the origin and evolution of western civilization between 700 B.C. and A.D.
+You will examine the development of European cultures and societies between 700 B.C. and A.D.
 1600.
-An understanding of civilization requires the integration of three dimensions: the historical (including archaeology and the history of society and politics); the intellectual (including philosophy, science and religion); and the cultural (including languages, arts, drama, literature and architecture).
+An understanding of these societies requires the integration of three dimensions: the historical (including archaeology and the history of society and politics); the intellectual (including philosophy, science, and religion); and the cultural (including languages, arts, drama, literature, and architecture).
 You will apply this understanding to a particular discipline and period of cultural tradition.

 A first-year schedule sample